codeworks-secops/gcp-cloud-build/README.md

 Configuring our Cloud Build Pipeline
 ====

-* Open the **cloudbuild.yaml** manifest file in the root of the project
+* Open the **cloudbuild.yaml** manifest file located in the root of the project

 Set Up the Cloud Build Trigger
 ===

 * Use the GCP web-based console

-* Connect a Github Repository or Cloud Source Repository
+* Connect a Github Repository

 Triggering builds
 ===